-- a.
-A student who wishes to appeal a disciplinary decision by the Vice President for Student Affairs or the technical college president's designee regarding an assigned sanction of restitution, reprimand, restriction, disciplinary probation, or failing or lowered grade must file a written notice of appeal through the technical college president's office for review by the hearing body within five business days of notification of the decision.
-The person filing the initial complaint against the student must be notified of the hearing date. - b.
-If the Vice President for Student Affairs or technical college president's designee recommended a sanction of disciplinary suspension, disciplinary expulsion, interim disciplinary suspension, or system-wide expulsion, the matter will be referred to the hearing body by the Vice President for Student Affairs.
-The student need not file a written notice of his or her desire to appear before the hearing body.
-The person filing the initial complaint shall also be given notification of the hearing. - c.
-The student will then have the right to appear in a hearing before a hearing body assigned by the president or his/her designee within 10 business days to present evidence and/or testimony.
+1. A student who wishes to appeal a disciplinary decision by the Vice President for Student Affairs or the technical college president's designee regarding an assigned sanction of restitution, reprimand, restriction, disciplinary probation, or failing or lowered grade must file a written notice of appeal through the technical college president's office for review by the Hearing Body within five business days of notification of the decision.
+The person filing the initial complaint against the student must be notified of the hearing date.

+2. If the Vice President for Student Affairs or the technical college president's designee recommended a sanction of disciplinary suspension, disciplinary expulsion, interim disciplinary suspension, or system-wide expulsion, the matter will be referred to the Hearing Body by the Vice President for Student Affairs.
+The student need not file a written notice of his or her desire to appear before the Hearing Body.
+The person filing the initial complaint shall also be given notification of the hearing.

+3. The student will then have the right to appear in a hearing before a Hearing Body assigned by the technical college president or his/her designee within 10 business days to present evidence and/or testimony.
 If the student has been placed on an interim disciplinary suspension, the hearing must be held as soon as possible, preferably within five days.
 The student has the right to be assisted by any single advisor he/she chooses, at his/her own expense.
-The student is responsible for presenting his/her own case and, therefore, advisors are not permitted to speak or to participate directly in any hearing before a hearing body.
-The hearing body may consist of a single person or a group of people drawn from the technical college community.
-There shall be a single official record, such as a tape recording, of all hearings before the hearing body.
-The record shall be the property of the technical college.
+The student is responsible for presenting his/her own case and, therefore, advisors are not permitted to speak or to participate directly in any hearing before a Hearing Body.
+The Hearing Body may consist of a single person or a group of people drawn from the technical college community.
+There shall be a single official record, such as a tape recording, of all hearings before the Hearing Body.
+The official record shall be the property of the technical college.
 The standard of proof in all hearings shall be a preponderance of the evidence.
-The chairperson of the hearing body shall notify the technical college president and the Vice

-President for Student Affairs in writing of the hearing body's decision.
-The technical college president or his/her designee will notify the student in writing of the hearing body's decision.
+The chairperson of the Hearing Body shall notify the technical college president and the Vice President for Student Affairs in writing of the Hearing Body's decision.
+The technical college president or his/her designee will notify the student in writing of the Hearing Body's decision.